 Contributions should be in English and clearly written.
 Papers not clearly written may be returned for rewriting prior to review.
 Manuscripts should follow Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, 8th Edition (name-year style).

 Figures.
 For highest figure quality we prefer figures in vector format rather than bitmap.
 Figures must be submitted as .tif, .eps, .gif, or .jpg files in separate files once a manuscript is accepted for publication.
 If bitmapped figures are necessary, such as photographs, the resolution should be 600 ppi.
 At the end of the submission sequence you will be asked to view the PDF file.
 Please check the figures, and enlarge them if necessary for easy legibility; for example, if a figure has two portions it might be best to make each portion into separate figures.
+All figures, charts, graphs, and images should include alt text.
+Please consult the submission page for more information about writing and adding alt text to your manuscript.

 When writing text on figures use only common sans-serif fonts, such as Geneva, Helvetica, or Arial.
 Make the text as large as possible.
 Figures should be completely labeled, each graph axis should be labeled and include units.
 No box should be drawn around a graph or other figure.
 All line weights should be 1 pt thick or close to it (0.5 is the minimum, reserved for cases in which thin lines are necessary to the legibility of the figure).